 What are the most important factors to take note of when taking the practical test?

-Usually it’s just that on the day itself they feel nervous, they tend to forget a lot of things and do silly mistakes.
-To overcome nervousness, they have to plan their trainings evenly instead of having too long a break between their lessons and test.
+Usually, it’s just that on the day itself they feel nervous, they tend to forget a lot of things and do silly mistakes.
+To overcome nervousness, they have to plan their training evenly instead of having too long a break between their lessons and test.
 Then, of course, having enough rest before the day of the test is good.

-What are some common mistakes that most students make on the day of practical test?
+What are some common mistakes that most students make on the day of the practical test?

 A very commonly made mistake is the safety check.
 A lot of safety checks need to be carried out when they’re executing their courses.
 Sometimes they may overlook it, but these safety checks do contribute a point.
 If they come for regular practice, they should remember all these checks they need to carry out for the tests.